xirces/xirces/README.md

 # Max Perrotto
 ### Aspiring Data Scientist

 Hello!
-I'm a student at the Univsersity of Vermont in my Senior year of our Data Science program.
+I am an alumnus from the University of Vermont with a M.S. degree in Complex Systems & Data Science, currently based in my hometown of Burlington, VT.
-I'm looking right now for concrete experience in the industry at an entry level likely in the form of an internship, but I'm open to anything.
+I'm pursuing concrete industry experience in big data at an entry-early level, but I'm open to anything.
 I just want to get my hands dirty!
-Next year I will be pursuing my Master's Degree in Complex Systems & Data Science at UVM in partnership with the [Vermont Complex Systems Center](https://vermontcomplexsystems.org/).

 ## Skills
  - Python (Pandas, SK-Learn, Matplotlib, Numpy)